 The SWTMF is a gear-based managed fishery that operates under an input control system that limits boat numbers, gear sizes and fishing areas.
-There is a total of 13 MFLs operating in this fishery, with some operating in more than one zone.
-The fishing season operates between 1 January and 15 November in Zones A and B, while access to Zone C ceased in 2002.
-The management plan also includes large closures to protect sensitive coastal habitats (including seagrass beds) and nursery areas such as Cockburn Sound, Warnbro Sound and inshore Geographe Bay.
+There are a total of 10 MFLs, in this fishery, however, three boats that have access to Zone A (one of which has dual access to Zone B) and seven boats are also permitted to operate in Zone B. The fishing season operates between 1 January and 15 November in Zone A and Northern Zone B as described in item 2 (a) of Schedule 2 in the Management Plan.
+There were three licences in Zone D, however these were removed from the fishery through a VFAS in 2014 and access to Zone D ceased, while access to Zone C ceased in 2002.
+The management plan also includes large permanent closures to protect sensitive coastal habitats (including seagrass beds) and nursery areas such as Cockburn Sound, Warnbro Sound, and inshore Geographe Bay.
+For the 2014 season voluntary temporal closures were in place in Zone A from 01 January 2014 until 28 February 2014, and in the Geographe Bay region of Zone B from 01 to 31 January 2014.